 vi.
 Equipment (see instrument-specific regulations provided in Section II.B of this BAA): Normally, title to equipment or other tangible property purchased with Government funds vests with nonprofit institutions of higher education or with nonprofit organizations whose primary purpose is conducting scientific research if vesting will facilitate scientific research performed for the Government.
 For-profit organizations are expected to possess the necessary plant and equipment to conduct the proposed research.
-Deviations may be made on a case-by-case basis to allow for-profit organizations must be followed.
+Deviations may be made on a case-by-case basis to allow for-profit organizations to purchase equipment but regulatory disposition instructions must be followed.